lincc-frameworks/tdastro/docs/simulations.rst

     def compute_flux(self, times, wavelengths, graph_state, **kwargs):

-For new Bandflux-type models, the class needs to implement a ``evaluate_bandflux()`` function that generates the band fluxes in the observer frame given the times, wavelengths, and model parameters (called graph_state).
+For new Bandflux-type models, the class needs to implement a ``compute_bandflux()`` function that generates the band fluxes in the observer frame given the times, bands, and model parameters (called graph_state).
 These models do not account for redshift, since simulation is done in the observer frame.

 A user of a particular physical model only needs to understand what parameters the model has